Work Smarter – Not Harder

 Revenue-based productivity formula: 10 000 000 (total revenue) / 100 (number of employees) = 100 000 (revenue per employee)

 You can also measure revenue-based productivity for every department in your company and even for individual employees if that makes sense for your business.
 You’ll want to further motivate employees who bring the most revenue per cost and see what lower productivity employees need to perform better.
+Leveraging a project time tracker here helps connect time spent to billable work and revenue.
 This approach will increase both employee productivity and revenue for the business.
 Repeat the process from time to time to analyze the results and progress.

 7. Productivity Tracking Formula

-Measuring employee productivity with formula is an excellent approach to getting quantitive data about their performance.
-The productivity formula is a simple yet efficient measurement that tells you employees’ output compared to their input.
-How?
+Measuring employee productivity with formula is an excellent approach to getting quantitative data about their performance.
+The productivity formula is a simple yet efficient measurement that tells you how much value an employee produces compared to the resources invested.
+This helps you understand the output-to-input ratio and assess efficiency across different roles.

 Labor productivity formula: 3 pcs (output) / 10 hrs (input) = 0.3 pcs/hour